Ocerra/Integration/README.md

 # Integration
 Ocerra is [AP Automation Software](https://www.ocerra.com) that integrates with powershell scripts, Power BI Dashboards and exposes Open API (Swagger) specification

-Ocerra is an AP automation software that takes away manual data entry, keep track of all supplier invoices in one system.
-We capture, recognize invoices, extracts invoice data and export into your accounting system.
+Ocerra is an AP automation software that eliminates manual data entry by capturing and recognising supplier invoices.
+It extracts invoice data and exports it into accounting systems.
+Additionally, Ocerra integrates with PowerShell scripts, Power BI dashboards, and exposes an Open API with Swagger specification.
+This allows for enhanced tracking and management of all supplier invoices in one system.